Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 The Happiness Paradox: High Scores, Hidden Signals

 The World Happiness Report 2026 documents a global ranking in which Finland (7.764), Iceland (7.701), and Denmark (7.688) lead.
 At the other end, Afghanistan (1.446), Congo DR (2.761), and Sierra Leone (3.401) sit at the bottom.
-These scores reflect the Cantril Ladder: how people cognitively evaluate their lives on a 0–10 scale.2
+These scores reflect the Cantril Ladder: how people cognitively evaluate their lives on a 0–10 scale.[2]

 Happiness Score vs Anxiety Prevalence — Selected Countries World Happiness Report 2026 × Global Mental Health Crisis Index 2026 Anxiety % Happiness (scaled) Finland 🇫🇮 7.76 happy 3.1% anxious USA 🇺🇸 6.82 happy 7.7% anxious Brazil 🇧🇷 6.08 happy 9.3% anxious Portugal 🇵🇹 6.24 happy 8.7% anxious Japan 🇯🇵 6.13 happy 4.7% anxious Sources: World Happiness Report 2026 / Global Mental Health Crisis Index 2026 dataset

 The paradox is visible in the data: the United States ranks 23rd for happiness globally (6.816) while showing one of the highest anxiety prevalence rates at 7.7%.
 Brazil scores 6.08 for happiness while carrying the highest anxiety prevalence in the dataset at 9.3%.
 Portugal sits at 6.24 happiness with 8.7% anxiety.
-The cognitive evaluation of life quality and the felt body burden of anxiety appear to be measuring different layers of the same human experience, and in several countries they seem to be moving in opposite directions.
+The cognitive evaluation of life quality and the felt body burden of anxiety appear to be measuring different layers of the same human experience, and in several countries they appear to be moving in opposite directions.

-The Measurement Gap: Previously Identified
+The Measurement Gap — Previously Identified

 As Carvey (2026) observed in earlier Preveal research: "A person can genuinely rate their life a seven out of ten and still wake with a heaviness in the chest every morning that they do not have words for.
-The Cantril Ladder was not designed to capture that layer."
-The 2026 datasets reviewed in this report are broadly consistent with the possibility that this gap remains present across multiple high-income and upper-middle-income countries.5
+The Cantril Ladder was not designed to capture that layer."[5]
+The 2026 datasets reviewed in this report are broadly consistent with the possibility that this gap remains present across multiple high-income and upper-middle-income countries.

-Implications: What This Shift Means
+Implications: What This Shift May Mean

 For individuals